-Taylor Sander had a summer that he will not soon forget.
+Taylor Sander had a summer of memories that will last a lifetime.

 Already one of the best players in the history of BYU’s storied volleyball program, Sander added to his resume by participating on the U.S. Pan-American Cup team.
 He claimed the MVP award with his outstanding play, helping the U.S. win the gold medal.